sjitech/docker-geek/README.md

 Then you use grep to filter out things of target container.

-### `docker-mount` bind-mount files into a container or among container and host
+### `docker-mount` Bind-mount a dir or file, among containers and the host

-sometimes you forgot to configure volume mount for a container and just started the container, for some reason, you might want to mount some files into it.
+Sometimes you might want to mount some files into a running container.

 ```
 docker-mount [OPTIONS] [CONTAINER:]SOURCE_PATH [CONTAINER:]TARGET_PATH